xwangSGG/xwangSGG.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now employed as a Distinguished Associate Researcher at the School of Geodesy and Geomatics, WuHan University (武汉大学测绘学院).
 I obtained my Doctor degree of Engineering from [Insitute of Photogrammetry and GeoInformation](https://www.ipi.uni-hannover.de/de/), Leibniz University Hannover, supervised and mentored by [Prof. Christian Heipke](https://www.ipi.uni-hannover.de/de/heipke).
-I was a research intern in Vexcel Imaging GmbH, Graz, Austria, working with Dr. Micheal Gruber.
+I was a research intern in Vexcel Imaging GmbH, Graz, Austria, working with Dr. Michael Gruber.
 I obtained my Master's degree on Geodesy and Surveying Engneering from Wuhan University, supervised by [Prof. Zongqian Zhan](http://jszy.whu.edu.cn/zhanzongqian/zh_CN/index.htm).
 My research interests focus on Learning-based photogrammetry and its application, 3D reconstruction, and SLAM.

 **I am looking for highly self-motivated and talented Bachelor, Master and PhD students (co-supervised with Prof. Zongqian Zhan).
 Feel free to contact me via email If you're interested in collaborating.**